Eventuous/eventuous/docs/content/docs/prologue/the-right-way.md

 {{< alert icon="👉" text="Do not use message brokers to publish events when handling commands (do use them to receive commands, though).
 Make sure your event store database is able to support real-time subscriptions, so you can subscribe to new events, which are already persisted, and do whatever you want with them <i>after</i> they are persisted." >}}

-Publishing to a message broker from a subscription is a entirely legit scenario.
+Publishing to a message broker from a [subscription]({{< ref "subs-concept" >}}) is an entirely legit scenario.
 Do not build reporting models by consuming from a broker unless it's an event log-based broker like Apache Kafka, Apache Pulsar or Azure Event Hub.
 Prefer projecting events by subscribing directly to your event store.

 ### Using projections as state